VPN: The Definitive Guide

 The group of protocols based on OpenVPN can be called custom protocols.
 Each VPN provider that offers traffic obfuscation solves this task in a different way.
 It’s a licensed solution that is not used by several VPNs simultaneously.
 As a rule, they have their own names and are available only for one VPN provider.

-The VPNs offering custom protocols are reviewed in detail in the article “Free and Best VPNs for China”.
+The VPNs offering custom protocols are reviewed in detail in the article “8 Best VPNs for CHINA (Tested in February 2020): 5 Paid & 3 Free”.

 TCP vs UDP